-Regardless of a medical device’s potential to save lives or improve health, missing or poorly compiled device history record documentation can quickly derail your product’s path to market.
+Regardless of a medical device’s potential to save lives or improve health, missing or poorly compiled device history record (DHR) documentation can quickly derail your product’s path to market.
 An electronic device history record (eDHR) allows device companies to centrally collect and maintain all of the records required by the FDA’s Quality System Regulation (21 CFR Part 820) to document the production of each batch, unit or lot of a finished device.
 By automating your device history record processes with an eDHR, you can more confidently achieve compliance with FDA cGMP requirements, reduce risk and get to market faster than with a paper-based system.

-An eDHR allows you to centrally and efficiently manage data inputs from many different sources and personnel, and ensure that the data is complete and collected in the correct format at the time it is entered.
+An eDHR system allows you to centrally and efficiently manage data inputs from many different sources and personnel, and ensure that the data is complete and collected in the correct format at the time it is entered.
 Additionally, an eDHR makes detecting the source of deviations and responding to product recalls much faster and less resource intensive.
 All of this means you can get to market faster while saving money and reducing risk.

 Centralizing and automating your device history record systems with an eDHR can help you to: